-CAPITOL RECAP: GOP takes another crack at redistricting reform
+Capitol Recap: GOP takes another crack at redistricting reform

 SB 2128 would add an additional $3.3 million to IDOC’s general revenue budget, exclusively for the purpose of restoring educational staff serving persons in IDOC custody to 2006 levels.
 The funds will be used to hire 31 educators and 19 vocational instructors.

-If passed, it would be a 0.21 percent increase in IDOC’s FY2022 general revenue fund appropriation sought by Jeffreys.
+If passed, it would be a 0.21% increase in IDOC’s FY2022 general revenue fund appropriation sought by Jeffreys.

 * * *

-BUSINESS CLOSURES: Hospitality jobs in Illinois have declined nearly 52 percent since the pandemic began, according to new data, as lawsuits continue against the governor’s orders to close nonessential businesses.
+BUSINESS CLOSURES: Hospitality jobs in Illinois have declined nearly 52% since the pandemic began, according to new data, as lawsuits continue against the governor’s orders to close nonessential businesses.

-While leisure and hospitality jobs were hit the hardest, the number of small businesses open in Illinois overall has fallen by about 36.5 percent, as of March 20, compared to last January, based on data compiled by Opportunity Insights, a nonprofit group at Harvard University.
+While leisure and hospitality jobs were hit the hardest, the number of small businesses open in Illinois overall has fallen by about 36.5%, as of March 20, compared to last January, based on data compiled by Opportunity Insights, a nonprofit group at Harvard University.

 Opportunity Insights’ data shows a significant number of closures following the governor’s stay-at-home order which took effect in March and continued to the end of May.
-The percentage of small business closures in Illinois was about 5 percent in early March 2020, and reached more than 42 percent on March 29, according to the data.
+The percentage of small business closures in Illinois was about 5% in early March 2020, and reached more than 42% on March 29, according to the data.

 The decline in Illinois’ small businesses is similar to the national trend for the same time period.
-Nationally, the number of small businesses decreased by about 34 percent, with about a 51 percent decline in leisure and hospitality jobs, according to the data.
+Nationally, the number of small businesses decreased by about 34%, with about a 51% decline in leisure and hospitality jobs, according to the data.

 The data is based on small business transactions and revenues from Womply, “a company that aggregates data from several credit card processors to provide analytical insights to small businesses and other clients,” according to the study.

 The data also shows that small business revenue overall in Illinois fell by nearly 28 percent from January 2020 to March 20.
-The amount of total revenue from hospitality and leisure businesses specifically saw a 57.9 percent decrease in that time period.
+The amount of total revenue from hospitality and leisure businesses specifically saw a 57.9% decrease in that time period.

-Nationwide, small businesses overall experienced a 24 percent decrease in revenues, with revenues for leisure and hospitality businesses falling roughly 53.4 percent from January 2020 to March 20.
+Nationwide, small businesses overall experienced a 24 percent decrease in revenues, with revenues for leisure and hospitality businesses falling roughly 53.4% from January 2020 to March 20.

 * * *